 - 4 garlic cloves pressed

-- 1 (approximately 4-pound) fryer cut up with or without skin
+- 1 (approximately 4-pound) chicken cut up with skin

 - 2 ½ teaspoons salt